 One of the most popular beverages, supposedly, is Vienna Coffee.
 I say supposedly because I tried to order this about 8 different times and kept getting a regular cappuccino for some reason?
 Let me know if any of you end up ordering this mystery coffee because it sounds phenomenal.
 It’s a cream-based coffee made by infusing two shots of espresso with whipped cream, topped with whipped cream and chocolate.

 - Travel Tip: Still not sure what to order?
-Check out this Viennesse Coffee Infographic for a few classic orders.
+Check out this Viennese Coffee Infographic for a few classic orders.
 And don’t forget to order cake!
 No, I’m not just being gluttonous (sort of): coffee & cake is a daily tradition in Vienna.

 There are plenty of places to experience Viennese coffee in Vienna.
-Here are few of the best coffee shops:
+Here are a few of the best coffee shops:

 Café Central is one of the most famous coffee shops in the city.
-It’s done in the traditional style with stunning architecture and even more impressive Viennese cuisine, homemade cakes and pastries.
-This place is has historical roots as a legendary literati café, which counted Arthur Schnitzler, Peter Altenberg and Adolf Loos among its frequent patrons.
+It’s done in the traditional style with stunning architecture and even more impressive Viennese cuisine, homemade cakes, and pastries.
+This place has historical roots as a legendary literati café, which counted Arthur Schnitzler, Peter Altenberg and Adolf Loos among its frequent patrons.
 Everything about the place ooze sophistication and class.
-So naturally we stuck out awkwardly but I dropped a few NPR quotes and Foucault references to really wow the cashiers.
+So naturally, we stuck out awkwardly but I dropped a few NPR quotes and Foucault references to really wow the cashiers.
 They were impressed – mostly.